mindee/doctr/v0.4.1/_sources/using_doctr/custom_models_training.rst.txt

 Train your own model
 ====================

-If the pretrained models don't meet your specific needs, you have the option to train your own model using the doctr library.
+If the pretrained models don't meet your specific needs, you have the option to train your own model using the docTR library.
 For details on the training process and the necessary data and data format, refer to the following links:

 - `detection <https://github.com/mindee/doctr/tree/main/references/detection#readme>`_